wsor4035/dev.luanti.org/content/for-engine-devs/code-style-guidelines.md

 - Avoid passing non-`const` references to functions.
 - Don't use initializer lists unless absolutely necessary (initializing an object inside a class, or initializing a reference).
 - Try to minimize the use of exceptions.
-- Avoid operator overloading like the plague.
+- Avoid operator overloading.
+Especially any "clever" uses of it.
-  - Exceptions to this rule are `operator==` and `operator!=` which make sense to define for custom types.
+  - An obvious exception is `operator==`, `operator!=` and `operator<` which makes sense to define for custom types.
 - Templates are okay if their convenience justifies it.
-But don't turn the code into a template maze.
+But don't turn the code into a maze.
-- Usage of macros is not discouraged, just don't overdo it [like X.org](http://cgit.freedesktop.org/xorg/xserver/tree/randr/rrscreen.c?id=01e18af17f8dc91451fbd0902049045afd1cea7e#n325).
-It's better to use inline functions or lambdas instead.
+- Usage of macros is not discouraged, just don't overdo it [like X.org](https://cgit.freedesktop.org/xorg/xserver/tree/randr/rrscreen.c?id=01e18af17f8dc91451fbd0902049045afd1cea7e#n325).
+  However, it's better to use inline functions or lambdas when possible.
+- Don't use `std::stringstream` if you don't need to.
 - Don't use distracting and unnecessary amounts of object-oriented abstraction.
   - Don't add unnecessary design patterns to your code, such as factories/providers/sources.
   - This also applies to interfaces.
 If there is exactly one implementor you probably don't need one.